-The EIS Box is compatible with the Windows® Plug & Play configuration system.
-Like most Plug & Play hardware, it is best if you install the software for the EIS Box before you install the instrument hardware.
+The EIS Box 5000 is compatible with the Windows® Plug & Play configuration system.
+Like most Plug & Play hardware, it is best if you install the software for the EIS Box 5000 before you install the instrument hardware.

-Gamry Instruments' software can be installed from a physical medium such as a DVD or a pre-programmed software flash drive, or it can be installed via an Internet download.
+Gamry Instruments' software can be installed via an Internet download.
 The most up-to-date download can be found on www.gamry.com.